FLYR-Open-Source/flyr-lib-go/logger/README.md

 # Logger

 The Logger package provides a custom JSON logger with built-in observability features.
-It extends [log/slog](https://pkg.go.dev/log/slog), a high-performance structured, and leveled logging that is build-in to Go standard library.
+It extends [log/slog](https://pkg.go.dev/log/slog), a high-performance structured, that is part of the Go standard library.

 The Logger follows the [Open Telemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/), to ensure compatibility with observability standards.